Memories from the Void: The Quest

 "Something that can't be described in words."

 "I have to go on it to know?"
+He nodded.

 "But it is something worth knowing?"
 I asked again.